 |

-Direct Vision prisms |
+Vision prisms |

-| These are combination of three prisms of different
+These are combination of three

 optical glasses, which gives dispersion of the light without deviation. |